 - a. the building is genuinely required for the purposes of agriculture or forestry; - b. the building can be sited in close association with other existing agricultural buildings, subject to the operational requirements of the holding it is intended to serve.
-Isolated new buildings will only be accepted exceptionally where there are clear and demonstrable reasons for an isolated location; - c. there will be no detriment to the amenity of nearby residents by reason of noise or odour or any other reason; and - d. the resultant development is of a standard of design and materials appropriate to its green belt setting.
+Isolated new buildings will only be accepted exceptionally where there are clear and demonstrable reasons for an isolated location; - there will be no detriment to the amenity of nearby residents by reason of noise or odour or any other reason; and - d. the design and materials should have regard to relevant design policies to ensure that the resultant development does not materially detract from its Green Belt setting.

 - 19.9 It must be noted that a new dwelling associated with an agricultural or forestry holding is not deemed to be a building for the purposes of agriculture or forestry.
-Proposals for such dwellings will be considered under the terms of the agricultural and forestry workers policy. - 19.10 By far the biggest land use in the green belt is agriculture, and like any other business agricultural holdings will occasionally require new buildings.
-The construction of buildings for agriculture and forestry is not inappropriate in the green belt and new buildings to support such enterprises will be supported, provided that they are genuinely required in connection with an agricultural or forestry enterprise and that the need can be demonstrated.
+Proposals for such dwellings will be considered under the terms of the agricultural and forestry workers' policy. - 19.10 By far the biggest land use in the Green Belt is agriculture, and like any other business agricultural holdings will occasionally require new buildings.
+The construction of buildings for agriculture and forestry is not inappropriate in the Green Belt and new buildings to support such enterprises will be supported, provided that they are genuinely required in connection with an agricultural or forestry enterprise and that the need can be demonstrated.
 This will depend on the extent and type of the holding in question and will be unlikely to apply to hobby farms, usually defined as those where the enterprise is not the applicant's main, principal or full time occupation or business.
 It is also unlikely to apply to a building solely for the purpose of providing security for agricultural implements.
 In order to minimise impact on the countryside, new agricultural buildings should be located within or close to an existing group of buildings, subject to a consideration of the proper functioning of the enterprise they are intended to serve.
 Development on isolated sites will only be acceptable if there are demonstrable operational reasons for the choice of location and there is no detrimental effect on the landscape.

-- 19.11 When proposals for new agricultural buildings are received the local planning authority will scrutinise the history of the holding to ascertain whether any agricultural or other suitable building has recently been severed from the holding or converted to another use, including those converted to another use under permitted development rights.
-This may indicate that a genuine agricultural need cannot be demonstrated. - 19.12Wherever possible and in accordance with core planning principles the reuse of existing buildings will be preferable to the erection of new ones.
+- When proposals for new agricultural buildings are received the local planning authority will scrutinise the history of the holding to ascertain whether any agricultural or other suitable building has recently been severed from the holding or converted to another use, including those converted to another use under permitted development rights.
+This may indicate that a genuine agricultural need cannot be demonstrated. - 19.12 Development in the Green Belt should be appropriate to its setting and should wherever possible reflect vernacular building styles and materials, with sensitive boundary and surface treatments and native planting where necessary.
+Where modern agricultural or forestry buildings are proposed, these can still be carefully sited and designed so as not to be discordant with their setting or intrusive in the landscape.
+Wherever possible and in accordance with core planning principles the reuse of existing buildings will be preferable to the erection of new ones.

-19.13This policy will be delivered by developers, but will be assisted by the council through any advice given at pre-application stage and through all other relevant stages of the application process.
+19.13 This policy will be delivered by developers, but will be assisted by the council through any advice given at pre-application stage and through all other relevant stages of the application process.